-Thanks for stopping by today.
-For the best viewing experience, click on an image to view a high resolution version from my portfolio site.
+For the best viewing experience, click on an image to see a high resolution version from my portfolio site.

-Thanks for stopping by and sharing your insights.
-For the absolute best viewing experience, click on an image to see a high resolution version.
+I would be interested in your feedback on my first intentional street photography effort.
+For the best viewing experience, click on an image to view a high resolution version.

 For this Monochrome Monday, I felt this old, antique horse trailer was an opportunity to discuss the relationship between our appreciation of antiques and the Japanese aesthetic of wabi-sabi.

 Most of us have an appreciation for antique objects.
 The rarity, classic construction, weathered surfaces and perhaps, the remembrance or our own distant past.
 Ironically, there is also intrinsic beauty found amidst rusty relics, patina surfaces and weathered structures.
 These sensibilities can be associated with the traditional Japanese aesthetic Wabi-sabi.

 “Wabi” is the paradoxical beauty perceived from natural imperfection and asymmetry found in hand made objects.
 This is in contrast with unnatural “perfection” derived from machine manufacturing.
 Wabi originates from the notion of minimalism, peaceful existence and harmony with nature.